Bosquito: Return to Romania with new line-up (2010–2014)

-The song "Când Îngerii Pleacă was recorded with Dorin Țapu switching to drums, and Austin Jesse Mitchell from Madame Hooligan playing bass.
-This situation, initially seen as a compromise for Felix Mircea Moldovan's prior engagements and inability to attend the sessions, led finally to Pascal, Țapu, and Mitchell being included in the band as official members.
-The band premiered their new song live with a special concert at "Garajul EuropaFM" on August 4, 2011.
-Following a positive response from fans and press, a music video was filmed and the song officially debuted on radio EuropaFM on November 16.
+The song "Când Îngerii Pleacă" was recorded with Dorin Țapu switching to drums and Austin Jesse Mitchell from Madame Hooligan playing bass.
+This situation, initially seen as a compromise for Felix Mircea Moldovan's prior engagements and inability to attend the sessions, finally led to Pascal, Țapu, and Mitchell being included in the band as official members.
+The band premiered their new song live with a special concert at "Garajul Europa FM" on August 4, 2011.
+Following a positive response from fans and press, a music video was filmed and the song officially debuted on radio Europa FM on November 16.
 A period of touring followed in order to present the new songs and line-up to the fans.

-In the beginning of 2012, Bosquito started to collaborate with the drummer Ovidiu Lipan Ţăndărică, of Phoenix fame.
+At the beginning of 2012, Bosquito began collaborating with drummer Ovidiu Lipan Ţăndărică, famed for his work with Phoenix.
 This resulted in a new single and music video, "Întuneric în Culori", as well as nationwide concerts featuring both artists following the single's release in August.
-As of summer 2012, the band has begun recording its first album since 2004.
+As of summer 2012, the band had begun recording its first album since 2004.
 In December 2012, MTV featured Bosquito in its MTV Unplugged series.
 Two songs from the upcoming album were premiered on television during the Unplugged concert: "București" and "Omule Perete".
-The performance also featured Mariano Castro, pianist of Narcotango, former member Mario Apostol and a string quartet.
+The performance also featured Mariano Castro, pianist of Narcotango, former member Mario Apostol, and a string quartet.

 In autumn of 2013, Bosquito performed a major concert at the historic Cinema Patria in Bucharest to great success, and followed the concert with a summer tour through all of the most popular Black Sea tourist destinations including Jupiter and Vama Veche.

-Babylon (2014-present)
+Babylon (2014–present)

-In September 2014, Bosquito released an album consisting of the recordings made during their comeback period starting in 2010 along with several new, never-heard-before songs.
-The album was heavily promoted during the band's 2014 summer tour with the single "Prieteni", and was followed by a major concert held again at the landmark Cinema Patria in Bucharest on November 10, 2014.
+In September 2014, Bosquito released an album consisting of recordings made during their comeback period, which began in 2010, along with several new, never-heard-before songs.
+The album was heavily promoted during the band's 2014 summer tour with the single "Prieteni" and was followed by a major concert at the landmark Cinema Patria in Bucharest on November 10, 2014.